6 Common Rugby Injuries

 Supports and Braces are not necessarily an integral part of the principle but in most cases, they are essential for pain relief, medical compression, and proper support.
 We have convenient guides for Wrist Supports and Knee Supports that recommend Actimove Sports Edition Supports for specific conditions.

-Strengthening and conditioning can be extremely helpful for making sure old injuries don't reoccur and a proper well-structured strengthening and conditioning programme is the only viable option for effective injury risk management.
-Some products used in S&C include Resistance bands and for Sports Therapists and Physiotherapists, Dynamometers such as the Activforce 2 are unmatched in terms of how useful they are.
+Strength and conditioning training can be extremely helpful to avoide old injuries reoccuring and a proper, well-structured strength and conditioning programme is a viable option for effective injury risk management.
+Some products used in S&C include Resistance Bands and for Sports Therapists and Physiotherapists, dynamometers such as the Activforce 2 are unmatched in terms of how useful they are.

-Please see Performance testing for more products.
-Athletes may also benefit from proper stretching with foam rollers or similar means of effective stretching.
+Please see our Performance Testing range for more products.
+Athletes may also benefit from proper stretching with Foam Rollers or similar means of effective stretching.

-Here's an example of how to tape a knee for medial joint support from The British and Irish Lions, for more videos like this, please take a look at the Rugby Tips section of our Videos
+Here's an example of how to tape a knee for medial joint support from The British and Irish Lions, for more videos like this, please take a look at the Rugby Tips section of our Video Guides:

-Here is the information from the infographic in a bit more depth:
+Here is the information from the above infographic in a bit more depth:

-Concussion - Very common rugby injury, caused by the impact of the brain banging against the skull.
-Ranges in severity must be managed by a medical professional even if it's mild and they will determine recovery time.
+Concussion - This is a very common rugby injury, caused by the impact of the brain banging against the skull.
+A concussion must be managed by a medical professional even if it's mild and they will determine recovery time.

-It is important to consult someone if you suspect you might have some of the symptoms of a concussion because some cases go undiagnosed for a while and this can be very bad in the long term.
-An untreated concussion can have serious physical, mental and emotional implications.
+It is important to consult someone if you suspect you might have any symptoms of a concussion because some cases go undiagnosed for a while and this can be very bad in the long term as an untreated concussion can have serious physical, mental and emotional implications.

 Slipped Disc - Herniated Discs in the neck are common in contact sports.
-Pain in the neck and lower back pain can also be a symptom.
-Please get a medical assessment and contact a specialist surgeon for proper guidance.
+Neck and/or lower back pain can also be a symptom.
+Please get a medical assessment and contact a specialist for proper guidance.

 It's important to note that these are certainly not as common as the other injuries being discussed and that this is more a long-term injury in most cases, the most significant damage is usually done while playing Rugby so we thought it was worth noting.

 Dislocated Shoulder - More likely to be caused by tackling, someone medically qualified can pop it back into place.
-Physiotherapy such as strengthening and in some cases surgery can help with recovery.
-The surgery performed is keyhole surgery.
+Physiotherapy such as strengthening and in some cases, surgery can help with recovery.

 Sprains and Strains - Various sprains and strains are common, hamstring and ankle injuries are some of the most common.
 Physiotherapy such as strengthening and mobility exercises can help to both prevent and recover from these injuries.